ffigura/Euler-deconvolution-plateau/README.md

 This paper was published in the journal *Geophysics*.

-This repository contains the source code to perform a synthetic test.
+This repository contains the source code to perform an additional synthetic test with four sources and a constant base level.
 The codes `euler_python.py`, the synthetic data `synthetic_data.dat` presented in the paper and the codes `synthetic_test.py`, `estimates_statistics.py` and `plot_functions.py` to generate the results of the synthetic test.

 The *euler_python* program is compatible with both Python 2.7 and Python 3.7 programming language.

 ## Abstract

-TBD
+In most applications, the Euler deconvolution aims to define the nature (type) of the geologic source (i.e., the structural index [SI]) and its depth position.
+However, Euler deconvolution also estimates the horizontal positions of the sources and the base level of the magnetic anomaly.
+To determine the correct SI, most authors take advantage of the clustering of depth estimates.
+We have analyzed Euler’s equation to indicate that random variables contaminating the magnetic observations and its gradients affect the base-level estimates if, and only if, the SI is not assumed correctly.
+Grounded on this theoretical analysis and assuming a set of tentative SIs, we have developed a new criterion for determining the correct SI by means of the minimum standard deviation of base-level estimates.
+We performed synthetic tests simulating multiple magnetic sources with different SIs.
+To produce mid and strongly interfering synthetic magnetic anomalies, we added constant and nonlinear backgrounds to the anomalies and approximated the simulated sources laterally.
+If the magnetic anomalies are weakly interfering, the minima standard deviations either of the depth or base-level estimates can be used to determine the correct SI.
+However, if the magnetic anomalies are strongly interfering, only the minimum standard deviation of the base-level estimates can determine the SI correctly.
+These tests also show that Euler deconvolution does not require that the magnetic data be corrected for the regional fields (e.g., International Geomagnetic Reference Field [IGRF]).
+Tests on real data from part of the Goiás Alkaline Province, Brazil, confirm the potential of the minimum standard deviation of base-level estimates in determining the SIs of the sources by applying Euler deconvolution either to total-field measurements or to total-field anomaly (corrected for IGRF).
+Our result suggests three plug intrusions giving rise to the Diorama anomaly and dipole-like sources yielding Arenópolis and Montes Claros de Goiás anomalies.

 ## Content